Ishaanjolly/tqdm_pandas/README.md

-# tdqm_pandas: pandas progress reader
+# tqdm_pandas

+A simple package to add a progress bar to pandas read functions using tqdm.

+## Context

 I've often found myself needing to read a large file with pandas and have been left frustated over how long it takes to read the file.
 This package provides a simple way to add a progress bar to the reading of files